Fornication/Arkays-Commandment/README.md

 **Please do not expect the game to be functionally similar to vanilla.** There are a lot of mods installed that modify core base game functionality as well as adding on new mechanics.

+Arkay's Commandment is the Skyrim that I've built to match what I find the most fun.
+I enjoy immersion, roleplaying, difficulty, and a strong sense of progression.
+Arkay's Commandment is a summation of what I enjoy most about Skyrim and is a forever ongoing work in progress.
+There are way too many details to discuss in a readme, but I invite you to experience Arkay's Commandment more as a journey through your character into Skyrim to really integrate yourself into the world.

 - Requiem is a Skyrim overhaul that encompasses the entire game.
 Requiem de-levels the world, and you can fight extremely difficult content right from level 1.
 Not every build can complete all content.
 Combat can be extremely punishing.
 Every build has a weakness.
 All skills will require a perk to be useable.
 If you're not already familiar with Requiem and wish to play this list, it will be an extremely difficult learning curve.
 - 3Tweaks is a Requiem overhaul that this list is build around.
 Requiem can be unbalanced, and 3Tweaks aims to fix this.
 You need to be much more conservative with stamina management.
 You now can **ONLY** level up by finding insight and greater insight potions and then using your **increase skills** power.
 These potions are given as quest rewards but mainly found as loot in various chests and for killing various NPCs across Skyrim.
 It may be a good idea to read up upon 3Tweaks systems https://sites.google.com/site/3tweaksrequiem/home?authuser=0.
 Note that BTweaks and FTweaks are also included.
 - This list contains permadeath.
 You have 1 life, and if you die, you cannot continue your character.
 It's very simple and very unforgiving.
 There is a strong community of permadeath or 'dead is dead'/'DiD' players, and it can be extremely rewarding.
-Permadeath is Arkay's Commandment!
-This is optionally disabled.
+Permadeath is Arkay's Commandment! (optional)
 - Item Durability will make your weapons slowly degrade over time. (optional)
 - You will need to find or purchase a map of Skyrim and Solstheim to be able to use the actual map. (optional)
 - Fast Travel is enabled in this list.
 I encourage you to fast travel... whenever you can afford it.